laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Module Bundler)/Micro-Frontend Bundlers/01-Webpack/02-Documentation/01-Guides/06-Development/development.md

 Source means the _origin_ and map means _targeting at a particular location or referencing to that particular location_.

 Actually, when webpack try to bundle our modules it becomes difficult for it to track down the error or warning to their original location.
-So, that why it uses source mapping tools to point the error or warning to the origin.
+So, that's why it uses source mapping tools to point the error or warning to the origin.

-In order to make it easier to track down errors and warnings, JavaScript offers _source maps_ which map our compiled code back to the source code and if there is any kind of errors or warnings occurs between bundiling process it can point the specific location.
-This becomes very useful for debuggin.
+In order to make it easier to track down errors and warnings, JavaScript offers _source maps_ which map our compiled code back to the source code and if there is any kind of errors or warnings occurs on the bundiling process it can point the specific location.
+This becomes very useful for debugging.

 Its time to modify the configuration file.